RaulPPelaez/Naga_KeypadMapper/README.md

 ### NOTES
 If the `$HOME/.naga/mapping_01.txt` file is missing the daemon won't start (the program will NOT autocreate this file, the install.sh script will copy example files though).

-For a given action multiple actions may be defined.
-They will be executed sequentially.
+For a given button action multiple actions may be defined.
+They will be executed sequentially (this is called a macro).

 An example `mapping_xx.txt` configuration file is the following: